emanuelefalbo/Classical-MD/README.md

 where file.xyz is the system for which the dynamics is performed.
 The trajectory.xyz and md_output.dat files are returned containing respectively the dynamics along the time (xyz-formatted coordinates), and thermochemistry of the system.

+# Working Example

+The `chain.xyz` is atomic chain of four carbon atoms.
+Its values from the OPLS force field are in the ff_parm.txt file

+`$ ./build chain.xyz`
+`$ ./md chain.xyz`